 Step 2: The Mining Software

 As mentioned near the beginning the developers of XMR-STAK are linked with the RYO project so it seems to make sense to start there for mining software.
-However, one of the neat features in the GUI wallet is that there is a built in miner with the wallet.
-We'll look at using this as well for the solo mining element (though in the interest of not making this a novel I'll create a second post for that part).

 Here is the miners main page https://github.com/fireice-uk/xmr-stak/releases/tag/2.10.8, if you scroll down you will see the download link.
 Grab whichever you're going to need and download it to a secure location.
 When you unzip the file double check that you see the application program below.